ZoneMinder/zmeventnotification/docs/guides/hooks.rst

 .. important::

   After you install opencv, make sure it works.
 Start python3 and inside the interpreter, do a ``import cv2``.
 If it seg faults, you have a problem with the package you installed.
-Some people have reported that doing ``sudo apt-get install libopencv-dev`` fixed the issue.
-Others reported dioing  ``sudo apt-get install python3-opencv`` works instead of the pip route.
+Like I said, I've never had issues after building from source.

   Note that if you get an error saying ``cv2 not found`` that means you did not install it in a place python3 can find it (you might have installed it for python2 by mistake)